Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 user = .............

-you'll need to customize the kubeconfig file or you'll get an authorization error when you try to install Oracle Blockchain Platform Enterprise Edition.
-In the users section of the kubeconfig file, add a line to specify which user to use within your OCI config file.
+If so, you'll need to customize the kubeconfig file or you'll get an authorization error when you try to install Oracle Blockchain Platform Enterprise Edition.
+In the users section of the kubeconfig file, add a line to specify which user to use in your OCI config file.
 For example

 users: